GandhiCloudLab/waiops-links/readme.md

-# IBM Cloud Pak for Watson AIOps Reference Links
+# IBM Cloud Pak for Watson AIOps Demo Assets Links

+This document contains links to the Watson AIOps demo assets that was prepared by various teams such as

+- GSI Lab
+- Tech Zone

 ## Watson AIOps 3.2.0